Storks (painting)

-Storks is an oil painting by the Polish painter Józef Chełmoński, completed in 1900.
+Storks (Bociany) is an oil painting by the Polish painter Józef Chełmoński, completed in 1900.
 It is currently in the collection of the National Museum in Warsaw.

 Description

 The painting was created when Chełmoński returned to his homeland from abroad and settled in the Mazovian village of Kuklówka Zarzeczna, where he began painting rural themes, mainly landscapes - fields, wild birds, and workers in the fields.
 Storks was painted in 1900 and then exhibited a year later at the Zachęta Gallery in Warsaw.
 Critics praised the painting for capturing the uniquely Polish character of nature, human types, and for the painting's mood.

 A ploughman and his son are watching storks in the sky.
 They are sitting in the middle of a green, flowery meadow, resting and eating during a break.
 On the horizon, one can see a row of brown thatched cottages, along with a poplar and a stork's nest.
 Two oxen stand on a ploughed fragment of the field.

 Chełmoński demonstrated a keen ability to depict the intrinsic, almost organic connection between rural inhabitants and the natural world.
 In traditional folk belief, the stork was regarded as a symbol of good fortune.
 Its arrival in early spring was seen as an auspicious sign, foretelling a bountiful harvest, material prosperity, and robust health in the months to come.
 In the painting, a farmer and a boy gaze skyward with solemn reverence, placing their trust in the enduring and harmonious rhythms of the natural order.
 On the man's face lingers a faint expression of longing—perhaps a quiet yearning for the unrestrained freedom embodied by the birds in flight.

 Chełmoński presents rural life from a fairly unspectacular, everyday perspective.
 Some critics believe the painting combines realism with 19th-century symbolism, as the image seems to underline the all-encompassing connection of people with nature.